 ***This post contains affiliate links.
 If you purchase through my links, I will receive a small commission.
 The support of you purchasing through my link allows me to follow my dreams, so I thank you for all of your support!!!***

 - Shorts: I hope this one is obvious to you, but Florida is HOT.
 I don’t care who you are, pack at least two pairs of shorts for your Florida trip: one walking around pair and one athletic pair.
+You will regret only bringing leggings or jeans very quickly.

 - Loose clothing: While form-fitting clothing may seem like the smart option because of the heat, Florida isn’t a dry heat like you may experience in the desert.
 It is a humid, wet heat.
 This means that any article of clothing that is sticking to you to begin with will morph to your body and become like a second, wet skin.
 If you want to stay dry, unsweaty, and airy, choose loose fitting tops and clothing to help keep you feeling fresh through the day.

 - Tank tops: Let’s be real, it’s hot and you aren’t going to want to wear a lot of clothing.
+When deciding what to pack for Florida, you’ll appreciate having some sleeveless options, especially in the summer months.

 Area Specific Clothing